croaky/webstack/fly-go-crunchy-replicas/README.md

 This stack involves:

 * a web application written in Go
-* deployed to 4 regions on Fly.io
+* deployed to 2 regions on Fly.io
-* querying a Postgres primary and read replicas on Crunchy Bridge
+* querying a Postgres primary and read replica on Crunchy Bridge
 * networked with Tailscale

 Develop: